enlightinginfinity/THERMO_THRUST/README.md

 # Learning Outcomes:
 - Gained hands-on experience with Python programming and various scientific libraries.
-- Improved skills in data visualization and GUI development.
+- Improved skills in data visualization.
 - Learned to work collaboratively in a team, managing project timelines and responsibilities.

 This project demonstrates our ability to combine theoretical knowledge with practical programming skills to create a functional and educational tool.
 We are proud of our collaborative effort and the final product, which can be used for further study and research in thermodynamics and engine cycles.